 Baked Chicken Parmesan takes on a lighter spin, using economical chicken thighs coated in seasoned bread crumbs, a drizzle of butter, and then baked until crisp.
-The crunchy, juicy chicken is finished with a touch marinara and parmesan cheese for that classic, comforting flavor with fewer calories than the original.
+The crunchy, juicy chicken finishes with marinara and parmesan for that classic, comforting flavor with fewer calories than the original.
+Thank you Milk Means More – United Dairy Industry of Michigan for sponsoring this post.
+All opinions are my own.

 How are the healthy eating resolutions going?
 Yeah, me too.
 The first week of a new eating regime is hard.
 The second and third weeks are a little easier.
 By the time the fourth week rolls around, I want to eat all the comfort foods known to man.
 It’s a predictable cycle.
 Sure, I don’t shy away from really great fried chicken every once in a awhile but if I don’t want my jeans to scream in protest, I’d better stick to healthier options with all the flavor and crunch, but fewer calories, like these baked coconut chicken tenders.